 Definition of iron deficiency

 It is important to distinguish between iron deficiency and anemia.
-Iron deficiency is characterized by a depletion of the body's iron stores, without indicating the degree of depletion or the presence of anemia.
-An individual can have an iron deficiency without being anemic.
+Iron deficiency is characterized by the depletion of the body's iron stores, without indicating the degree of depletion or the presence of anemia.
+An individual can have iron deficiency without being anemic.
 However, iron deficiency remains a common cause of anemia, a condition where the body's iron stores are very low.
 Iron deficiency is also one of the most common deficiencies worldwide.

 Etiology of iron deficiency

 In adults, iron deficiency is generally due to blood loss, such as heavy menstrual bleeding or hemorrhage in the digestive tract.
-It can also be caused by certain digestive diseases that lead to malabsorption, such as celiac diseaseFinally, iron deficiency can also be due to inadequate nutrition, especially in children and pregnant women who have increased iron needs.
+It can also be caused by certain digestive diseases that lead to malabsorption, such as celiac disease.
+Finally, iron deficiency can also be due to inadequate diet, especially in children and pregnant women who have increased iron needs.

-Nutritional approach for iron deficiency
+Nutritional approach to iron deficiency

 The nutritional approach generally includes increasing the consumption of iron-rich foods.
 A healthcare professional may also prescribe an iron supplement.